krishkireeti/RoommateApp/README.md

 # RoommateApp
 Finding a roommate

 We have not concentrated on the styling part much.
-This is as part of an Assignment only.
+This is as part of Practice only.
 Kindly ignore the mistakes and check my idea

 #Idea